hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoReference.md

     };
     println(some_dict);     // print "{"akari" : "kawakawa", "chinatsu" : "2424", "kyoko" : "...", "yui" : "..."}"
 ```
 Often tuples, vectors and dictionaries are called "containers" because they contain or store data in them and keep them inside for later computation.
+In Expresso term, we also call those containers "sequence" in similarity to `intseq` type standing for integer sequence.
 **** Tips
 Let's talk about those data structures more deeply.
 Imagine if you should create a new vector class of your own, what would you do?
 How would you design it?
 In general, those data structures often consist of 2 layers.
 One is the "header" layer and the other is the "data" layer.
 Each layer corresponds to one class so a container type usually has two classes as its component.
 The header class stores metadata on the data it holds like the number of elements and where the real data reside(as a pointer).
 The data layer literally holds data(usually as a node).